MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-o365-to-o365.md

 We will manage the migration to ensure all of our data gets transfered securely and efficiently.
 If you have any questions or concerns about the process, let me know.
 </br>

-**Subject**: ATTENTION: Important Information Regarding Cloud Data Migration
+**Subject**: ATTENTION: Important Info Regarding Cloud Data Migration

 **Message**: As you know from prior emails, we are moving from Office 365 to a new Office 365 domain as our cloud storage provider.